jxtx-memorial/jxtx-memorial.github.io/obituaries.md

     <p align="justify">While James is widely known for his development of the Galaxy Project, he made numerous
         other contributions to science and education.
 James collaborated with many experimentalists to analyze Hi-C data and interrogate the 3D organization of the genome.
-At Emory, James worked to understand how DNA binding proteins shape nuclear architecture as cell fates are specified [5] .
-At JHU, James collaborated to decipher the mechanisms of the mysterious “A” and “B” compartmentalization of the genome in relation to the nuclear lamina [6] .
-He applied his knowledge of the genome to identify “buttons” that promote gene regulation between chromosomes [7] .
-James’ curiosity and collegiality led to new scientific directions as he evaluated ribosome profiling data to identify A and P sites [8] , analyzed long-read transcriptome data to characterize development in worms [9] , and interpreted transcriptome data from human retinal organoids to understand how our eyes develop [10] , among many other projects.
+At Emory, James worked to understand how DNA binding proteins shape nuclear architecture as cell fates are specified.
+        At JHU, James collaborated to decipher the mechanisms of the mysterious “A” and “B” compartmentalization of the genome in relation to the nuclear lamina.
+He applied his knowledge of the genome to identify “buttons” that promote gene regulation between chromosomes.
+James’ curiosity and collegiality led to new scientific directions as he evaluated ribosome profiling data to identify A and P sites, analyzed long-read transcriptome data to characterize development in worms, and interpreted transcriptome data from human retinal organoids to understand how our eyes develop, among many other projects.
 No matter the question, approach, or organism posed to him, James was always up for a new scientific challenge.</p>
     <p align="justify">James’ love of science was matched by his passion for teaching.
 At JHU, he completely